jdhernandezS1/CI_PP5_E_COM/README.md

 ### JavaScript Validation

-JSHint Service was used to validate the Javascript files without errors.
+JSHint Service was used to validate the Javascript files.
 <details><summary> JSHint</summary>
   <details><summary> Stripe</summary>
   The Undefined Variables Here are because the jshint does not recognize